boutaga/App_search_cinema/README.md

 ## **Prerequisites**

 - Python 3.7 or higher
-- PostgreSQL with the following extensions:
+- PostgreSQL 15 or 16 with the following extensions:
   - PostGIS
   - pgvector
+  - AGE
 - Required Python packages (listed in `requirements.txt`)

+Note : the initial setup was intended to work on PostgreSQL 17.2, but AGE is not compatible with the latest version of PostgreSQL and the extension is not maintain anymore for the most part.
+If you want to use the latest version of PG, I would suggest installing a Graph database instance like NeoJ on the side.
+The example should work the same.

 ## **Setup Instructions**